postkevone/tiddlyresearch/README.md

 Before downloading also make sure to try the [live version](https://kebifurai.github.io/TiddlyResearch)!

 ## About
-I built [Tiddly Research](https://kebifurai.github.io/TiddlyResearch) to help me create an organized database of all my knowledge, and to make study more efficient thanks to the [Anki](https://apps.ankiweb.net/) sync support.
+I built [Tiddly Research](https://kebifurai.github.io/TiddlyResearch) to help me create an organized database of all my knowledge, and to make studying more efficient thanks to the [Anki](https://apps.ankiweb.net/) sync support.

 Hopefully other students will benefit from this project.